ONLINE GRADUATE CERTIFICATE

 - Careers: Cyber analyst, IT security specialist in any industry

-As new threats and technologies have emerged, Mercyhurst has invested heavily in both data science and cyber security, developing new online master’s programs in Cyber Risk Management and Cyber Security.
+As new threats and technologies have emerged, Mercyhurst has invested heavily in both Data Science and Cyber Security programming.
 Drawing on the diverse learning resources and experienced faculty of the Ridge College of Intelligence Studies and Applied Sciences, home to our world-renowned applied intelligence studies department, these programs harness our national security bona fides to offer unparalleled instruction in some of today’s most dynamic fields.

 Mercyhurst graduate programs are designed to give our students a competitive edge in the marketplace.
 Beginning with your first course, you will gain knowledge applicable to problem-solving in your field.
 Upon completion of the program, you will be able to: